-The Tools toolbar contains all the main tools you need to work in Harmony.
+The Tools toolbar contains the main tools you need to work in Harmony.
 In the default workspace, this toolbar located on the left-most side of the interface.
-A small triangle at the lower-right corner of a tool indicates additional tools under the main tool.
-To access these tools, hold down the left mouse button until the additional tools appear, then select one.
+A small triangle at the lower-right corner of a tool indicates that additional tools can be selected in a pop-up menu.
+To access these tools, either click and hold on the tool button, or select the tool then click on it again.